roaet/wafflehaus/wafflehaus/dns_filter/README.rst

 DNS Whitelist provides a filter for WSGI applications by using namespace resolution as a form of authentication.
-You provide a whitelisted domain list and this filter will prevent all requests from continuing in the WSGI pipeline that do not meet the requirements.
+You provide a whitelisted domain list and this filter will reject all requests from continuing in the WSGI pipeline that do not meet the requirements.

 Tips